 Sometimes goals are created from a “set it and forget it” mentality, but not in 15Five!
-15Five makes it easy to track your progress on a regular basis, so you actually reach the finish line.
+15Five makes it easy to track your progress on a regular basis, so you can actually reach the finish line.
 In 15Five, we call shorter term goals "priorities" and longer term goals "objectives".
-Priorities are set regularly in your Check-in.
-Objectives are usually set quarterly, bi-annually, or yearly and are managed via our Objectives feature.
-More information on these two options is below.
+Priorities are set regularly from within your Check-in.
+Objectives are usually set quarterly, bi-annually, or yearly, are updated via your Check-in, and are managed via our Objectives feature.
+More information on these options below.

-Depending on your company and group settings, you may have a Priorities section on your 15Five.
+Depending on your company and group settings, you may have a Priorities section on your Check-in.
 Priorities in 15Five are short-term goals or tasks that are set and managed in your Check-ins.
-Writing your priorities directly in your 15Five lets your manager know what you have prioritized for your weekly tasks, and they too can track your progress toward accomplishing your goals.
+Writing your priorities directly in your Check-in lets your manager know what weekly tasks you are prioritizing, and they too can track your progress toward accomplishing your goals.

-Research shows, employees should prioritize and select a few activities to focus on to maximize time and performance.
-The fresh start effect also shows that the best time to prioritize is Monday, so a general rule of thumb is to open your Check-in at the start of every week, review the priorities you set for yourself, and identify anything else you want to focus on over the next five days.
+Research shows you should select a few activities at a time to focus on—maximizing time and performance on those few things.
+The fresh start effect also shows that the best time to prioritize is Monday.
+A general rule of thumb is to open your Check-in at the start of every week, review the priorities you set for yourself, and identify anything else you want to focus on over the coming Check-in period.
 You can edit your priorities, carry them over to another Check-in, or add priorities that you forgot to add the week before using 'Add a new priority'.

 Another useful function of the Priorities feature is the ability to link your priorities to your long-term objectives to ensure that your weekly tasks align week over week.
 This will help you break down tasks and focus on short term task goals as you work toward completing your longer-term goals.

 The Objectives feature in 15Five uses the OKR (Objectives and Key Results) Methodology which is a framework for defining and tracking business objectives and their outcomes.
-Objectives are the long term goals you want to accomplish.
-In order to set objectives in 15Five, you will also need to create key results to measure your objectives.
+Objectives are long-term goals.
+In order to set objectives in 15Five, you will also need to create key results to measure your objectives and create checkpoints.
 Objectives are are typically qualitative or subjective, ambitious, and time-bound.
-While, Key Results are concrete, specific, and measurable.
-Key results should describe how you'll accomplish the objective and measure whether you are on track, behind, or at risk of accomplishing an objective.
-For more information on the Objectives and Key Results methodology please see Methodology Explained: OKRs from our Success Center and OKR Methodology from our Science pages.
+In contrast, key results are concrete, specific, and measurable.
+Key results should describe how you'll accomplish the objective and help you measure whether you are on track, behind, or at risk of accomplishing an objective.
+For more information on the OKR methodology see Methodology Explained: OKRs article and the OKR Methodology science page.

-Objectives will show on each Check-in so that you may update the progress on your objectives and key results throughout your reporting period.
+Objectives appear on each Check-in in order to update the progress on your objectives and key results throughout your Check-in period.
 We recommend leaving comments on your OKRs in your Check-in, so you can provide your manager with some more context on successes and challenges.